-And somehow – to me – the fact of the Mitfords stunning good looks – they’re almost intimidatingly gorgeous – especially Diana – who is one of the most beautiful women I think I’ve ever seen – makes the whole family seem rather … Hmm.
-I can’t put my finger on it.
-All I know is that as I was reading that book about all of them, I KEPT finding myself drawn to all those pictures.
-They are billowy, gorgeous, seemingly breezy girls … born to the highest ranks of society … and all of them tossed themselves towards their own destinies with ferocity.
-It was like they had no barriers, nothing held them back – whoever they wanted to become.
+The Mitfords are intimidatingly gorgeous, especially Diana.
+Reading The Sisters, I kept finding myself drawn to all those pictures.
+They are willowy, gorgeous, seemingly breezy girls, born to high ranks of society, and all of them tossed themselves towards their own destinies with ferocity.
+They had no barriers, nothing held them back.
 Nobody ever said NO to them.
 Nancy wanted to write books.
 She did.
 Some of them are still taught in college level English today.
 Diana was a fascist.
 Unity was a fascist.
 Unity was in love with Hitler.
 She spent most of her time fawning on him until finally she snapped and shot herself in the head.
 That is a kind of destiny.
 Decca was a communist.
 She broke with her family and threw herself into Communist Party activities – until the 50s when she became disenchanted and stopped.
 She then opened up a bar in Florida.
 Which is basically one way of saying, “Uhm, yeah.
 I accept capitalism.”
 (Of all of them, Decca is the most likeable.)
 Deborah wanted to be a Duchess, and so she married a guy who would eventually become a Duke – and so she became a Duchess.
 It’s a really interesting thing – despite all of the pain some of them went through (uhm, you know, shooting themselves in the head, being imprisoned, pilloried by their country – to this day, some of them, etc.) … there is this heightened burning sense of destiny in all of them.
 That sense of fiery destiny could turn them into either monsters, or great artists.
 And the family did seem to split along those lines.
 FASCINATING.

-The reason I am going on and on about this is because the letters of Decca (Jessica) Mitford (the Communist) have just been published and here’s the review in the Times.
+The reason I am going on and on about this is because the letters of Decca (Jessica) Mitford (the Communist) have just been published: Decca: The Letters of Jessica Mitford and here’s the review in the Times.
 I did not realize (or I had forgotten) that when Decca’s father Lord Redesdale died – he bequest all of this stuff to his kids – and he added “except Jessica”.
 So she was NOT forgiven.
 By him, anyway).